 Recent charts published by the Hydrographic Office of the Royal New Zealand Navy and the Hydrographic Service of the Royal Australian Navy and reproduced by the HO are held in the collection.

-Modern Admiralty charts in the Library’s collection are not catalogued individually, series entries exist in the online catalogue; but individual charts must be ordered separately.
-The HO publishes a printed catalogue of admiralty charts annually; a copy of this is available in the South Reading Room.
+Modern Admiralty charts in the Library’s collection are not catalogued individually, series entries exist in the Catalogue; but individual charts must be ordered separately.
+The HO publishes a printed catalogue of admiralty charts annually; a copy of this is available in the Reading Room.
 You can also view a copy of the admiralty charts catalogue online, at the Hydrographic Office Website.

 The Library also has a small collection of Admiralty Fleet charts, mainly dating from the first half of the 20th Century.
 These charts were not made available publicly when they were produced; however copies were sent to the copyright libraries more recently.
 These charts are catalogued individually.